 Q. Does United Way invest in programs covering all geographic areas of Marathon County?

 A. Absolutely!
 United Way invests in dozens of programs serving the entire county.
-(For a list of investments by community, see our campaign resource page on the website)
+List of assistance by community

 Q. What if I hear something and don’t have an answer about United Way?